Health Systems Strengthening

-The MEDS Health Advisory Services plays an instrumental role in improving the quality of patient care and ensuring sustainable healthcare interventions and industry oriented solutions.
-MEDS actualizes this through offering consulting services in public health management, health sector policy formulation and regulatory implementation processes; partnering with various development partners and
+MEDS Health Systems Strengthening plays an instrumental role in improving quality of patient care, ensuring sustainable healthcare interventions and providing industry-oriented solutions.
+MEDS actualizes this through offering services targeting the six pillars of health systems outlined by World Health Organization (WHO).

 (i) Annual Training Programme

 MEDS in-service trainings target all people engaged in actions whose primary intent is to improve health.
 This includes health service providers such as doctors, nurses, midwives, pharmacists and community health workers.
 It also includes health management and support workers, such as hospital administrators, health managers and social workers, who dedicate all or part of their time to improving health.

 Download the full MEDS Annual Training Program 2023

 (ii) Facility Based Training

 The 2021 Facility Based Training will be different from what has been offered before.
 In response to requests, the FBTs will aim at helping organizations to develop solutions to the identified problems with a view to improving the quality of patient care and ensuring sustainability.
 Since this intervention places emphasis on teamwork in addressing issues and serving patients better, it is very important for the senior managers to be available during all the stages of this intervention.